Chart Color Schemes

 Employment conditions in Coober Pedy face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Coober Pedy has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 15.2% as of June 2022.
+Its unemployment rate is 19.4%.

-The area had a particularly notable concentration in accommodation & food, with employment levels at 2.8 times the regional average.
-Agriculture, forestry & fishing was under-represented, with only 0.0% of Coober Pedy's workforce compared to 14.5% in Rest of SA.
-Over the 12 months to June 2025, employment increased by 2.4% while labour force increased by 5.7%, causing the unemployment rate to rise by 2.7 percentage points.
-In comparison, Rest of SA saw employment fall by 1.2%, labour force expand by 0.1%, and unemployment rise by 1.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected that national employment would expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these projections to Coober Pedy's employment mix suggested local growth of approximately 6.3% over five years and 13.4% over ten years.
+Conversely, agriculture, forestry & fishing is under-represented, with only 0.0% of Coober Pedy's workforce compared to 14.5% in Rest of SA.
+The area appears to offer limited local employment opportunities, as shown by the count of Census working population vs resident population.
+Over the 12 months to September 2025, labour force levels increased by 3.9%, while employment declined by 4.7%, resulting in a rise in unemployment rate by 7.3 percentage points.
+In contrast, Rest of SA experienced employment growth of 0.3% and labour force growth of 2.3%, with a 1.9 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Coober Pedy.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Coober Pedy's employment mix suggests local employment should increase by 6.3% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment